magic-coding/shortten-url/README.md

 **Conclusion**

 In Conclusion hope you enjoy with this small programe and don't forget to follow me to get more free open source programes.

+**License:**
+As of March 20, 2016 shorten-url is licensed under the GPLv3+: http://choosealicense.com/licenses/gpl-3.0